 Mix the herbs and cheese together with the flour mixture and add 4-5 tablespoon of water.
 Bring the mixture into a ball.

 The dough shouldn’t be too sticky, but if it is, you can oil your hands, or keep them wet with water.
 Make 12 equal (ish) balls.

 When your Bean Stew is cooked, tip the bean mixture into an ovenproof dish.
 Pop your dumpling on top and scatter the reserved cheese on top.

 Pop the dish in the oven for about 15 minutes until the dumplings are cooked.
 They should puff up and turn lovely golden brown.
 Serve with a dollop of plain yoghurt or sour cream.

-If you have some sweet potatoes left, why not make another delicious meal:
+If you have some kidney beans left, why not make another delicious meal:

 - 350 g sweet potatoes peeled and cubed